lizgarseeyah/-in-progress-Hybrid-Cloud-Project/README-PAGE3.md

 ![Front-Page](https://github.com/lizgarseeyah/-in-progress-Hybrid-Cloud-Project/blob/master/img/web_app_update.png)

-**Requirements:**
-- Secure data at rest and in transit
-- Use functions

 ## Web Application

 The web application is designed to display the COVID data that was processed and analyzed in the previous step.
 Javascript, HTML, CSS, and React was used in the creation of this app.